ProGRank: Probe-Gradient Reranking to Defend Dense-Retriever RAG from Corpus Poisoning: Methodology

 \subsection{Towards Implementation Efficiency}

-Although our formulation is defined over~$\mathcal{D}$, a practical deployment would instantiate~$\mathcal{D}$ as a bounded first-stage candidate pool rather than the full corpus.
-One may first retrieve a buffer of top-$B$ candidates with $B \gg K$, estimate the gate on this pool, and apply stochastic probing only to the decision-critical upper-tail candidates before selecting the final top-$K$.
-The additional defence overhead then depends mainly on the bounded pool size $B$, rather than directly on the full corpus size, while remaining consistent with the score-gating intuition in Sec.~\ref{sec:rerank}.
+Although our formulation is defined over~$\mathcal{D}$, practical deployment can instantiate~$\mathcal{D}$ as a bounded first-stage top-$B$ candidate pool with $B \gg K$.
+ProGRank can then estimate the gate on this pool and apply stochastic probing only to decision-critical upper-tail candidates before selecting the final top-$K$, so the additional defence overhead depends mainly on $B$ rather than the full corpus size, consistent with the score-gating intuition in Sec.~\ref{sec:rerank}.